yangclaraliu/covid19_vac_prioritisation_europe/README.md

   - `2_1_Plot_Supplemental.R`
 - `misc_LitRev.`: code to extract literature from *medRxiv*
 - covid_for_fitting: this framework was developed for the paper titled [Association of tiered restrictions and a second lockdown with COVID-19 deaths and hospital admissions in England: a modelling stud](https://www.thelancet.com/journals/laninf/article/PIIS1473-3099(20)30984-1/fulltext) by [Nicholas Davies](https://github.com/nicholasdavies/covid-tiers) et al. and can be found [here](https://github.com/nicholasdavies/covid-tiers/tree/main/fitting/covidm_for_fitting).

+## data
+- For those who are interested in country-, roll-out scenario- and decision-making metric-specific results, please see `data/Figure4Res_byCountry.rds`.

 ## figs
 ### intermediate
 - DEoptim_fit_2: fitting for R0 and infection introduction dates `DEoptim`